digantadiasi195/Academic-Research-Assistant/README.md

 [Watch the Project Demonstration on YouTube](http://www.youtube.com/watch?v=DpunojtYDFE)

 ![Front-End of app](src/imgs/Frontend.png)

+## Try It Out

+You can directly interact with the assistant on [Hugging Face spaces](https://huggingface.co/spaces/SanketAI/Academic-Research-Paper-Assistant).

+   **Tip:** In Streamlit website settings (by clicking on 3 dots in top right), change theme mode to "Light Mode" instead of "Dark Mode."

 ## Features

 - **Paper Search**: Search and retrieve relevant research papers from Arxiv